Tutorial

 Custom Commands is a feature in SurgeGraph that allows you to provide custom instructions to tailor the output to your specific needs and preferences.
 This means you have a direct hand in shaping the output to meet your expectations.

-The result?
-Content that’s unique, relevant, and aligns closely with your desired style.
-This effectively reduces the need for manual editing or post-generation adjustments, saving time and effort.
+With Custom Commands, you can generate content that closely matches your expectations, which effectively reduces the need for manual editing or post-generation adjustments, saving time and effort.

 Here’s what you’ll learn in this article: